How Colbey Northcutt Was Raised To Be A Martial Arts World Champion

 Now, take this opportunity to learn more about Northcutt and her incredible martial arts journey.

 Martial arts is in Northcutt’s blood.
-Her father Mark is a black belt in shuri-ryu karate, and he got his children involved in the family business as soon as they were old enough to begin training.
+Her dad, Mark, is a black belt in shuri-ryu karate, and he got his children involved in the family business as soon as they were old enough to begin training.

-Colbey started learning under her father’s tutelage at 7 years old while her brother Sage followed closely behind when he was 4.
+She started learning under her father’s tutelage at 7 years old while her brother, Sage, followed closely behind when he was 4.

-Colbey quickly rose up the ranks in sport karate and kickboxing as she traveled with her parents and her siblings across the globe as they sought to compete against the best martial artists in the world.
+The female prodigy quickly proved to be a natural in sport karate and kickboxing, and she put her skills to the test.
+She traveled with her parents and siblings across the globe to compete against the best youth martial artists on the planet.